ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-detailed-vsi.md

 The management VPC provides compute, storage, and network services to enable application provider administrators to monitor, operate, and maintain the environment.
 The intent is to completely isolate management operations from the VPC running consumer workloads.

 The management VPC is distributed across three zones in one [multizone region (MZR)](/docs/overview?topic=overview-locations#mzr-table).
-Each zone contains two subnets that are protected by different ACLs.

 ### Subnets for management tools
 {: #vpc-architecture-detailed-management-subnets}